-3.4 Lien avoidance. k one. ■ None.
+3.4 Lien avoidance.

+❑ None.
 If "None" is checked, the rest of § 3.4 need not be completed or reproduced.
-The remainder of this paragraph will be effective only if the applicable box in Part 1 of this plan is checked. debtor(s) would have been entitled securing a claim listed below will be amount of the judicial lien or securit amount, if any, of the judicial lien or nonpurchase money security interests secunder 11 U.S.C. § 522(b).
-Unless otherwise avoided to the extent that it impairs such y interest that is avoided will be treated as security interest that is not avoided will be (d).
-If more than one lien is to be avoided se ordered by the court, a jecemptions upon entry of s an unsecured claim in Page paid in full as a secured of tudicial lien or security interest the order confirming the plan.
-The rt 5 to the extent allowed.
-The claim under the plan.
-See 11 U.S.C.
+The remainder of this paragraph will be effective only if the applicable box in Part 1 of this plan is checked.

+The judicial liens or nonpossessory, nonpurchase money security interests securing the claims listed below impair exemptions to which the debtor(s) would have been entitled under 11 U.S.C. § 522(b).
+Unless otherwise ordered by the court, a judicial lien or security interest securing a claim listed below will be avoided to the extent that it impairs such exemptions upon entry of the order confirming the plan.
+The amount of the judicial lien or security interest that is avoided will be treated as an unsecured claim in Part 5 to the extent allowed.
+The amount, if any, of the judicial lien or security interest that is not avoided will be paid in full as a secured claim under the plan.
+See 11 U.S.C. § 522(f) and Bankruptcy Rule 4003(d).
+If more than one lien is to be avoided, provide the information separately for each lien.

 Information regarding judicial lien or security interest Calculation of lien avoidance Treatment of remaining secured claim Name of creditor a.
-Amount of lien \$ Amount of secured claim after avoidance (line a minus line f) \$ b.
-Amount of all other liens \$ Collateral c.
+Amount of lien \$ Amount of secured claim after avoidance (line a minus line f) b.
+Amount of all other liens \$ \$ Collateral c.
 Value of claimed exemptions + \$ Interest rate (if applicable) d.
 Total of adding lines a, b, and c \$ % Lien identification (such as judgment date, date of lien recording, book and page number) e.
 Value of debtor(s)' interest in property - \$ Monthly payment on secured claim \$ f.
-Subtract line e from line d. \$ Estimated total payments on secured claim \$ Extent of exemption impairment (Check applicable box): Line f is equal to or greater than line a.
+Subtract line e from line d. \$ Estimated total payments on secured claim \$ Extent of exemption impairment (Check applicable box): Line f is equal to or greater than lin ie a.
 The entire lien is avoided.
-(Do not co ☐ Line f is less than line a.
+(Do not con mplete the next column.)
+Line f is less than line a.
 A portion of the lien is avoided.
+(Com plete the next column.)

+3.5 Surrender of collateral.

-(Con mplete the next column.)
-In nsert additional claims as needed.
-3.5 ender of collateral. t of § 3.5 need not be completed or reprod luced. upon confirmation of this plan the st each creditor listed below the collateral that tay under 11 U.S.C. § 362(a) be terminate allowed unsecured claim resulting from the ed as to the collateral only a and that the stay under § 1301 Name of creditor Collateral Insert additional claims as needed.
+None.
+If "None" is checked, the rest of § 3.5 need not be completed or reproduced.

+The debtor(s) elect to surrender to each creditor listed below the collateral that secures the creditor's claim.
+The debtor(s) request that upon confirmation of this plan the stay under 11 U.S.C. § 362(a) be terminated as to the collateral only and that the stay under § 1301 be terminated in all respects.
+Any allowed unsecured claim resulting from the disposition of the collateral will be treated in Part 5 below.

+Name of creditor Collateral Insert additional claims as needed,